bento-video/bento/docs/pipeline-deployment-guide.md

 ### customize S3 bucket policy (optional)

-Within the root folder of the cloned Bento repo above there is a **serverless.yml** deployment file.
+Within the *Bento root folder* there is a **serverless.yml** deployment file.
 By default the S3 bucket that contains your processed videos will allow GET requests originating from any IP address.
 If you wish to restrict access to only a given IP address edit line 20 of the **serverless.yml** file.
 Note that you will have to update this IP address whenever your IP address changes.
 Refer to [AWS docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-2) for further details.

 ## 2. Create [ffmpeg](https://www.ffmpeg.org/) layer, install [Serverless](https://serverless.com/framework/docs/getting-started/) framework, install Serverless [pseudo-parameters](https://serverless.com/plugins/serverless-pseudo-parameters/) package, deploy Bento